hilbert9221/NRI-MPM/README.md

   - AttDEC: decoder with the spatio-temporal message passing mechanism implemented by RNNs and the temporal attention mechanism.

 #### Implementation tricks for permutation equivariant operations
 The most tricky part is the implementation of the permutation equivariant operations in the RNN based relation interaction mechanism.
 The key is to **keep track of the indices**.
-Here are some examples.
+Here is an examples.
 ```python
 import numpy as np